1923 Michigan Wolverines football team: Preseason

-Season summary
+Game summaries

 Week 1: Case

 Michigan opened its 1923 season on October 6 with a 36–0 victory over the Case Scientific School in front of a crowd of more than 15,000 spectators at Ferry Field.
 Michigan had opened its season with a home game against Case 16 times between 1902 and 1923.

 Michigan's first touchdown was scored by right halfback Herb Steger on a 15-yard pass from left halfback Harry Kipke.
 Steger missed the extra point kick.
 Then, in the second quarter, Steger scored his second touchdown on a 53-yard run through right tackle.
 Kipke's drop kick for the extra point was blocked, and Michigan led, 12–0.
 Kipke also missed a drop kick for field goal in the second quarter.
 Still in the second quarter, Steger scored his third touchdown on a pass from quarterback Irwin Uteritz.
 Kipke's drop kick for extra point was good, and Michigan led, 19–0, at halftime.

 On Michigan's second play from scrimmage in the second half, William Herrnstein, substituting for Kipke, ran 28 yards for a touchdown.
 Jack Blott kicked the extra point, and Michigan led, 26–0.
 In the fourth quarter, Kipke kicked a field goal from the 45-yard line.
 Michigan's final touchdown was scored by Frederick Parker, substituting for Uteritz at quarterback, on a fourth down run from inside the one-yard line, and Kipke drop kicked for the extra point.

 Michigan's starting lineup in the game was Philip Marion (left end), Stanley Muirhead (left tackle), Harold Steele (left guard), Jack Blott (center), Harry Hawkins (right tackle), Ed Vandervoort (right guard), Louis Curran (right end), Irwin Uteritz (quarterback), Harry Kipke (left halfback), Herb Steger (right halfback), and James Miller (fullback).